-For salespeople in a needs analysis meeting it’s best to begin with easy to answer, yet open-ended questions.
-These questions often help you establish common ground and build rapport.
+For salespeople in a Needs Analysis, it’s good to begin with easy-to-answer, open-ended questions.
+These questions help you establish common ground and build rapport quickly.

-It’s also important that you ask questions in a casual, friendly manner.
-It shouldn’t feel like you are firing off questions from a form.
-You may have a form, but your questions should be woven into a two-way conversation.
+Ask your questions in a casual, friendly manner.
+You don’t want your prospects to feel like you're firing off questions from a form.
+Now, you may have a form, but your questions should be woven into a two-way conversation.
 Ideally, connect your next question to something they have said previously.

 Download The Art of Asking Questions.